GSLabDev/gslabdev.github.io/_posts/project/2020-06-10-ansiblecommunitycontribution.markdown

 Reference Link - https://galaxy.ansible.com/idmsubs/
 1. ManageEngine Collection: Ansible collection for creating Patch configurations on ManageEngine.
+2. Rapid7 Colleciton: Ansible collection for scan and generate custom SQL report on Rapid7 InsightVM.

 #### Our Contributions
 Contribution across different Ansible collections for - new Ansible Modules, bugfixes and additional feature development in existing Ansible Modules.
 Also, new Ansible collections.